-Exporters who had more than one banking relationship would have been able to source some credit from these other relationships.
-The presence of non-British banks could have provided an alternative source of financing that may mitigate the main effects of bank failures.
-In appendix D, I present additional evidence that exports were less affected in trade relationships that can substitute away from British financing.
+Exporters that had more than one banking relationship would have been more likely to be able to source some credit from these other relationships.
+The presence of non-British banks as an alternative source of financing may therefore mitigate the main effects of bank failures.